tv2/casparcg-cliptool/README.md

 ### Header

 In the header there is a button that can be used to open the [Settings Page](#settings).
-This button is not visible the [text view](#view-modes)
+This button is not visible on the [text view](#view-modes).

-The header also contains a countdown of currently playing video file, or indicator that a image file is loaded.
+The header contains a countdown of currently playing video file, or indicator that a image file is loaded.
 In either instance, the thumbnail of the playing file will also be shown.

 The header also contains 4 togglebuttons, Loop, Mix, Overlay and Manual.
 The first 3 of them are not visible from the [text view](#view-modes), but still in effect, if enable from another [view mode](#view-modes).
 More details about what these button do are described during their individual section under the [Settings Page](#settings).

 Should the space for the header become limited, due to e.g a narrow window size, then the header will be horizontally scrollable.

 ### Tabs

 Each channel defined in CasparCG's configuration file coresponse to its own tab in Cliptool.

-Tabs are only visible while while the view does not have a specified channel in the query, as specified in the [view mode](#view-modes) section down below.
+Tabs are only visible while the view does not have a specified channel in the query, as specified in the [view mode](#view-modes) section further down.

 Buttons located in the [header](#header) will directly impact settings related to the currently active tab.

 The [label](#label) show on each tab can be set from the [settings page](#settings).

 Should the space for the tabs become limited, due to e.g long tab names, then the header will be horizontally scrollable.

 ### Playout

-Playing videos or images from Cliptool is as simple as placing them in the media folder that CasparCG is looking, and then clicking the associated thumbnail in Cliptool, on the tab of the channel one wish the file to be played on.
+Playing videos or images from Cliptool is as simple as placing them in the media folder that CasparCG is looking, and then clicking the associated file in Cliptool, on the tab of the channel one wish the file to be played on.
 Depending on the different toggle switches in the header, slightly different outcomes might happen.

 When a image file is played it will get a red border and the text 'SELECTED'.